 - identifying medications and other strategies to help prevent migraine

 - establishing a plan for acute migraine treatment

-- talking to your doctor about when to seek additional help
+- talking with your doctor about when to seek additional help

 The intense pain that comes with a migraine can be intense and debilitating.
-Talk to your doctor about when to seek emergency treatment.
+Talk with your doctor about when to seek emergency treatment.

 Intense pain isn’t usually considered an emergency, but if that pain is interfering with your ability to complete your daily tasks, it’s definitely a situation that requires more care.
 If you can’t get an appointment with your doctor, you may want to consider emergency or urgent care services.